alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ---

 ##  Contributions to GFlowNets extensions and applications

+---

+count: false

+##  Contributions to GFlowNets extensions and applications
 ### Multi-objective GFlowNets

 Extension of GFlowNets to handle multi-objective optimisation and not only cover the Pareto front but also sample diverse objects at each point in the Pareto front.